 At the temperature $T_{\rm BBN}\simeq$ 1 MeV, Big Bang Nucleosynthesis (BBN) is the earliest process in Cosmology providing a successful confirmation of both GR and the SM, strongly constraining any departure from Standard Cosmology~\cite{Kusakabe:2015ida, Asimakis:2021yct}.
 On the other hand, although we have no direct probe of the Universe expansion rate, composition or reheating temperature before BBN, an understanding of the present Universe cannot dispense from encompassing Inflation, Dark Matter (DM) and Baryon asymmetry.
 All events that take place at $T>T_{\rm BBN}$ can be used to shed light on physics beyond GR and the SM.
 An explicit example of such approach is, for instance, to identify the dilaton scalar field with the inflaton and to work out observational constraints on dEGB inflation~\cite{Guo:2010jr,Koh:2014bka,Amendola:2005cr}.

-Specifically, in the present paper we wish to use the physics of Weakly Interacting Massive Particles (WIMPs) decoupling to probe dEGB Cosmologies.
+Specifically, in the present paper we wish to use the physics of Weakly Interacting Massive Particles (WIMPs) decoupling to probe dEGB Cosmologies (for examples of analyses where the WIMP relic density has been studied within the context of modified Cosmologies see~\cite{Salati:2002md, Rosati:2003yw, Kang:2008zi, Capozziello:2012uv, Capozziello:2015ama, Meehan:2015cna, Lambiase:2016log, profumo_relentless_2017}).
 WIMPs are the most popular candidates to provide the Cold Dark Matter (CDM) which is supposed to account for about 25\% of the observed energy density of the Universe and explain Galaxy formation.